fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi  Fredrik first I would to thank you for your helpful answers and advises.
+So my question is I just got my first job as junior developer in a new startup and am in a weird situation.
+Because we work on two project the lead developer decided to split the team, and asked me to lead one of them.
+How should I deal with this?
+And also if you could give me some advises

 > We can't have the best of both sides?
 The companies can hire  consultants and they can work toghter with Full time employees  or not?

 > Here is an idea for your next vlogs: do a series on the 10 commandments of egoless programming from the book The psychology of computer programming by Jerry Weinberg. https://medium.com/programming-philosophy/the-10-commandments-of-egoless-programming-89d79b9d73eb